 All of these ideas are meant to be prepared on Sunday so you can easily and quickly put together a Whole30-compliant meal.

-Prepare shredded chicken, beef, or pork to use in recipes.
+- Prepare shredded chicken, beef, or pork to use in recipes.
 Again, break out the slow cookers to whip up some shredded meat for the week.
 Shredded meats can be used in salads, lettuce wraps, soups, or mixed with zoodles for a delicious “pasta-inspired” recipe.
 We love this basic shredded chicken recipe or slow cooker salsa chicken.

-Prepare dressings or sauces to use.
+- Prepare dressings, sauces, or seasonings to use.
 There are many Whole30-compliant sauces and dressings on the market but it’s so easy to make your own.
 Take time on Sunday to throw together 3-4 sauces to use in recipes during the week.
 We love this Whole30 taco Seasoning.

-Put together mason jar salads.
+- Put together mason jar salads.
 If you struggle with lunches then I encourage you to give mason jar salads a try.
 I’ve been making them for close to 10 years and I never get sick of them.
 I make 5 salads on Sunday and have lunch ready for the rest of the week.
 Here’s my how to make mason jar salads tutorial.
 Or prepare meal prep bowls.

 - Pyrex glass storage containers – this set works great for storing ingredients and meals in the refrigerator.

 - Ello Meal Prep Containers – these are great for meal prep bowls or for on the go.